 Do you have any big plans for the 4th of July?
 When it comes to this time of year we love to spend time with friends and family eating delicious food.
 One thing on the dessert menu for our 4th of July cookout this year is this chocolate cream pie!

 This is also the perfect cold dessert to cool you down after a hot 4th of July cookout.
-This pie would even be a great option at any holiday dessert table too!
+This chocolate cream pie recipe would even be a great option at any holiday dessert table too!

 - Granulated Sugar: There’s 3/4 cup of sugar in the filling to help sweeten it.